Blue Origin fosters a sexist, toxic work culture, letter led by former employees alleges

 “Competing with other billionaires — and ‘making progress for Jeff’ — seemed to take precedence over safety concerns that would have slowed down the schedule,” the group wrote.

-Many of the current and former employees said that they would not fly in a vehicle made by Blue Origin.
+Many of the current and former employees said they would not fly in a vehicle made by Blue Origin.
 “And no wonder — we have all seen how often teams are stretched beyond reasonable limits,” they said.

-Bezos himself was one of four crew members on the company’s first human flight in July.
+Bezos was one of four crew members on the company’s first human flight in July.

 Blue Origin isn’t the first Bezos-founded company to be accused of fostering a toxic culture.
-After more than 550 Amazon employees signed onto a petition describing “underlying culture of systemic discrimination, harassment, bullying and bias against women and underrepresented groups,” the company opened an investigation into the culture of its cloud computing unit.
+After more than 550 Amazon employees signed onto a petition describing an “underlying culture of systemic discrimination, harassment, bullying and bias against women and underrepresented groups,” the company opened an investigation into the culture of its cloud computing unit.
 On Tuesday Amazon settled a long-running dispute with two former tech workers it fired after they criticized the company for its climate policies and warehouse safety record.

 The allegations come as Blue Origin presses a legal challenge against the federal government to receive a slice of NASA’s lucrative lunar lander contract, in an attempt to force the agency to fund a second spacecraft to ferry astronauts to and from the lunar surface.